 If it sounds like it will not hold, I share that feeling.
 But trust me that it baked beautifully.
 The proof is in the photos.

-I caramelize a large tube pan (image below), beat the meringue to firm peaks, and bake it in a water bath for the specified time, leaving it in the turned-off oven to cool down, as I do with my cheesecakes.
+I caramelize a large tube pan, beat the meringue to firm peaks, and bake it in a water bath for the specified time, leaving it in the turned-off oven to cool down, as I do with my cheesecakes.

 The floating island shrinks when it starts to cool down.
 That is normal.

-It then goes into the fridge till the next day, where it shrinks even more (image below), like a souffle.
-But the texture after that is smooth and airy, just perfect; the knife cuts effortlessly into it, it doesn't move, the island just stays tall.
+It then goes into the fridge until the next day, when it shrinks even more (image below), like a souffle.
+But the texture after that is smooth and airy, just perfect; the knife cuts effortlessly into it, it doesn't move, and the island just stays tall.

 Serving this dessert

-The traditional way is Crème anglaise (custard cream) or zabaglione, because of the leftover egg yolks.
-But a light chocolate sauce with fresh berries goes great too.
-Or even lemon curd.
+The traditional way is Crème anglaise (custard cream) or zabaglione because of the leftover egg yolks.
+But whipped cream with fresh berries or even a light lemon curd pairs well.

-I go the Argentinian route and use my homemade dulce de leche recipe on top of the caramel that comes with it (image below).
+I go the Argentinian route and use my homemade dulce de leche recipe on top of the caramel that comes with it.
 So good!

-If not serving it with dulce de leche, you might want to add some vanilla extract to the meringue.
-But, since I serve it in a pool of dulce de leche and caramel, we have enough vanilla flavor for now.
+If you are not serving it with dulce de leche, you might want to add some vanilla extract to the meringue.
+But since I serve it in a pool of dulce de leche and caramel, we have enough vanilla flavor for now.

 Related recipes you might like: